telloom/telloom-v2/_project-context/topic-display-update-plan.md

 ## 1. Objective

-To modify the display name of topics (sourced from the `PromptCategory.category` field) specifically for users in the `LISTENER` role.
+To modify the display name of topics (sourced from the `PromptCategory.category` field) and their descriptions (using the new `PromptCategory.descriptionListener` field) specifically for users in the `LISTENER` role.
 When a topic name begins with "Your" (e.g., "Your Parents"), it should be displayed as "Their Parents" for Listeners.
-For `SHARER` and `EXECUTOR` roles, the original "Your" prefix will be retained.
+The `descriptionListener` field provides a pre-formatted description suitable for the Listener's perspective.
+For `SHARER` and `EXECUTOR` roles, the original "Your" prefix for topic names and the standard `PromptCategory.description` will be retained.

 ## 2. Background

 -   **Topics Data**: Topic names are stored in the `PromptCategory` table, within the `category` column.
+Topic descriptions are in `PromptCategory.description`, and Listener-specific descriptions are in `PromptCategory.descriptionListener`.
 -   **Role-Based Display**:
     -   `SHARER` and `EXECUTOR` roles currently see topic names as they are stored (e.g., "Your Parents").
 This is appropriate as they are either the owner or managing on behalf of the owner.
     -   `LISTENER` roles view content shared by a Sharer.
 Therefore, a topic like "Your Parents" should be rephrased from the Sharer's perspective, becoming "Their Parents" for the Listener.